Arackulele/Aracardexpansion/README.md

 -Moves after the owners turn ends and leaves a squirrel in its former place

 Crow
--Reshuffels your hand when places , gives as many cards as currently in your hand.
-You cannot draw any Cards after this takes place
+-Reshuffels your hand when places , gives as many cards as currently in your hand

 Corpsewalker
 -Makes Cards die twice, giving double Bones and making some sigils activate twice